LocationMind/GeoDataCompare/Documentation/user-doc.md

 # Necessary components

-It was explained in another markdown, but to run the application, two main components are required:
+To run the application, two main components are required:

 - A PostgreSQL database with PostGIS extension;
 - Python